omahs/imx-docs/docs/main/tutorials/zero-to-hero-nft-minting.md

 1. Navigate to [Etherscan](https://etherscan.io/)
 2. Sign in (or create a new account)
 3. Navigate to `API-KEYS` and add a new key
-4. Note down the generated API key.
+4. Note down the generated API key

 ![Etherscan API Key](/img/zero-to-hero/Etherscan1-no-arrow.png 'Etherscan API Key')
 ![Etherscan API Key2](/img/zero-to-hero/Etherscan2.png 'Etherscan API Key')